stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <!--- Roadmap
 Intro
-Services Provided
+1.Services Provided
-login ( authentication request, request types) confirm share data identity token how to request token
+1.1-login ( authentication request, request types)
+1.2-confirm
+1.3-share data
+2.identity token
+how to request token
 Create an anti-forgery state token example of how to obtain identity token(authentication)_Send an authentication request to itsme